Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 Then, revisit the stalls with your favorite items at the most reasonable initial prices.

-For non Spanish speakers, while some vendors will speak a few key English phrases, make sure you come prepared by downloading the Google Translate app on your phone.
-Pulling out the calculator app on your phone, or a notebook and pen, and writing out the number you’re offering and showing it to the vendor is an easy solution as well.
+For non-Spanish-speakers, while some vendors will speak a few key English phrases, make sure you come prepared by downloading the Google Translate app on your phone.
+Pulling out the calculator app on your phone or using a notebook and pen to write out the number you’re offering is an easy solution as well.

 otavalo market